 About the Founder

-Elizabeth Ricker is the author of "Smarter Tomorrow: How 15 Minutes of Neurohacking A Day Can Help You Work Better, Think Faster, and Get More Done" (Little, Brown Spark/Hachette).
+Elizabeth R. Ricker is the author of the new book "Smarter Tomorrow: How 15 Minutes of Neurohacking A Day Can Help You Work Better, Think Faster, and Get More Done" (Little, Brown Spark/Hachette).
 Her background spans science, technology, and business.
 Her passion is bringing great technology ideas out of the lab and into the marketplace.
 She has been an invited speaker across the United States and internationally.

 Business Leadership: Elizabeth has held product and program management positions in education and healthcare technology companies launched out of the Massachusetts Institute of Technology (MIT), Harvard Medical School, and Stanford University that have cumulatively raised over $100 million and had their products used by over 70 million individuals worldwide.
 She has been consulted on the market potential for genomics and cognitive training by strategic consulting and venture capital firms, advised early stage MIT and Harvard spin-outs ranging from marketplaces for architectural design to brain based consumer personalization mobile apps.

 Academics, Research, and Development: Undergraduate degree from Massachusetts Institute of Technology (MIT) in Brain and Cognitive Sciences.
 Masters degree from Harvard University in Mind, Brain, and Education.
 Educational technology research at the MIT Media Lab and molecular neuroscience research on memory with MIT Nobel laureate.

 Invited Symposia, Talks, Presentations, and/or Panels: The Kaufmann Foundation for Entrepreneurship, MIT Chairman’s Salon, Harvard Graduate School of Education, MIT Brain and Cognitive Sciences Society, Kairos Society, Phillips Exeter Academy, and the First International Whole Brain Learning Conference in Suzhou, China.